 Open Until Filled

-The VP is responsible for developing and implementing a C&D-wide performance management system.
+This position includes responsibilities for developing and implementing a C&D-wide performance management system.

-The VP will provide vision and leadership for creating and implementing an agency-wide enterprise solution to allow more informed and transparent agency and project-level decision-making.
+Will provide vision and leadership for creating and implementing an agency-wide enterprise solution to allow more informed and transparent agency and project-level decision-making.

-The VP will provide vision and leadership for cross-departmental capital program management policies, procedures, and processes.
+Provide vision and leadership for cross-departmental capital program management policies, procedures, and processes.

-The VP will provide oversight for quality management at the agency level.
+Provide oversight for quality management at the agency level.

-Corporate Controls, which will set program and project controls policy for C&D and implement an agency-wide enterprise solution.
+Will supervise three functional areas, Corporate Controls, which will set program and project controls policy for C&D and implement an agency-wide enterprise solution.

-The VP is responsible for successfully managing and mentoring staff to enable the agency to deliver complex capital projects.
+Responsible for successfully managing and mentoring staff to enable the agency to deliver complex capital projects.

 Identify issues and risks and ensure timely resolution and mitigation.